HenryZimme/andoverecon/CONTRIBUTING.md

 ## How the site works

 The site is plain HTML and CSS: no framework, no build step, no npm.
-There are six pages and a shared stylesheet:
+All pages share a stylesheet and a script:

 ```
 index.html          — homepage